bibiki/impersonation-demo/README.md

 The correct way to do it
 ========================

 If you use Keycloak to authenticate your app's users and you have admin access to Keycloak, the correct way to impersonate them requires 0 lines of code.
 You simply login on Keycloak as admin, navigate to users, and select the user that you want to impersonate.
-In the upper left corner, there will be an Actions button.
+In the upper right corner, there will be an Actions button.
 Select impersonate, and voila, you are impersonating.
 Now in that same browser instance, navigate to your app and you will have logged in as the impersonated user.
 If you are already logged in on your app, this may malfunction so it is best that you log out of your app before trying this.

 But if you really really want to write code, then this repo shows how you can do that.